pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 ### Creating a database resource

 PKS deployments require you to install Pega Platform software in an PostgreSQL database.
-After you create an SQL instance that is available to your PKS cluster, you must create a PostgreSQL database in which to install Pega Platform.
-When you are finished, you will need the database name and the SQL instance IP address which you create in this procedure in order to add this information to your pega.yaml Helm chart.
+After you create an PostgreSQL instance that is available to your PKS cluster, you must create a PostgreSQL database in which to install Pega Platform.
+When you are finished, you will need the database name and the PostgreSQL instance IP address which you create in this procedure in order to add this information to your pega.yaml Helm chart.

-#### Creating an SQL instance
+#### Creating an PostgreSQL instance

-To begin, create an SQL Instance that is available to your PKS cluster.
-In this example, we create an SQL instance in GCP; however, you can create or use an database resource that is available to the PKS cluster.
+To begin, create an PostgreSQL Instance that is available to your PKS cluster.
+In this example, we create an PostgreSQL instance in GCP; however, you can create or use an database resource that is available to the PKS cluster.

 1. Use a web browser to log in to <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.